-The AS in Justice and Public Safety Administration at Sullivan University is a fully online program, designed with the interest of law enforcement, social services, and emergency management agencies.
+The AS in Justice and Public Safety Administration at Sullivan University is a fully online program, designed in the interest of law enforcement, social services, and emergency management agencies.
 The program prepares students for skills needed to be successful in areas such as the criminal justice system.
-This multidisciplinary approach will teach students on how to prevent and reduce crime, while gaining managerial and administrative skills needed for supervisory roles in the field of justice and public safety.
-Courses of interest may include an Introduction to Legal Systems, Crime Prevention Principles, Juvenile Delinquency and Juvenile Justice, and the Theory of Crime Causation.
-The total credit hours of the program is 92, and students can complete it in about 18 months.
-However, some transfer credits accepted.
+This multidisciplinary approach will teach students how to prevent and reduce crime while gaining managerial and administrative skills needed for supervisory roles in the field of justice and public safety.
+Courses of interest may include an Introduction to Legal Systems, Crime Prevention Principles, Juvenile Delinquency, and Juvenile Justice, and the Theory of Crime Causation.
+The total credit hours of the program are 92, and students can complete it in about 18 months.
+However, some transfer credits were accepted.

 Sullivan University holds accreditations with the Southern Association of Colleges and Schools Commission on Colleges and is licensed by the Kentucky Council on Postsecondary Education.
 Campuses are found in Louisville, Lexington, and Fort Knox, Kentucky.
 Sullivan is also a Military-friendly institution.
 SU is among the best associate degree in public safety programs in the nation.